ywelsch/bcverifier/doc/help.markdown

 - *Field protection*: The tool assumes that code outside the library does not directly access fields that are defined in the library.
 This is usually considered bad practice anyhow.

 - *Language subset*: Currently, the tool only supports a limited subset of Java.
-In particular, arrays, floats, doubles, and exceptions are not supported.
+In particular, arrays, floats, doubles, static fields and exceptions are not supported.

 Developers
 ----------